$RO(C_2\times C_2)$-graded cohomology ring of a point and applications: -graded cohomology of a point

 (2) \textbf{Case} $-q\leq b$:

-This is the Poincare series of the case 2 in Proposition \ref{caseMC2}. \end{theorem} As the ideas are similar to the Mixed Cone of Type I case, we defer the reader to Theorem \ref{ioproof} for the proof.
+This is the Poincar\'e series of the case (2) in Proposition \ref{caseMC2}. \end{theorem} As the ideas are similar to the Mixed Cone of Type I case, we defer the reader to Theorem \ref{ioproof} for the proof.

 \begin{corollary} (1) When $b+p <0, b+q<0$ the cohomology classes represented by $\ta_1\ta_3$-chains ($a\geq b+4$) and $\io_2$-chains ($a\leq b+1$) live in mutually exclusive degrees.
 The range $b+2\leq a\leq b+3$ is zero.